gijit/gi/README.md

 # the aim

-`gofront` aims to provide a library for many interactive backends to be written against.
+`gi` aims to provide a library for many interactive backends to be written against.
-`gofront` will provide the REPL and do the initial lexical scanning, parsing, and type checking. `gofront` will then pass the
+`gi` will provide the REPL and do the initial lexical scanning, parsing, and type checking. `gi` will then pass the
 AST to a backend for codegen and/or immediate interpretation.